 Existing law grants a governing body of a county or city all powers necessary and proper to address matters of local concern.
-(NRS 244.146, 268.0035) Sections 1-11 and [15-24] 15-24.5 of this bill set forth various requirements for the licensing and regulation of street food and merchandise sidewalk vendors of food by the governing body of certain counties and cities.
+(NRS 244.146, 268.0035) Sections 1-11 and 15-24 of this bill set forth various requirements for the licensing and regulation of street food and merchandise vendors by the governing body of certain counties and cities.